xlgames-inc/XLE/setup-windows.md

 * After the first cmake configure, you should get an error message saying GLES could not be found.
 There's no default location for windows, you must configure it manually
 * set the cmake cache variables XLE_OPENGLES_INCLUDE_DIR & XLE_OPENGLES_LIBRARY_DIR
 * install java jre (choco install javaruntime)

+* install vulkan sdk: https://vulkan.lunarg.com/sdk/home.
+You'll also need the "Additional SDK components" (unzip into the same SDK directory, this the debug libs).
+Debug libs are required to against debug XLE components because of the iterator debugging functionality in the MSVC standard library